Skip to content

 Security Levels

-• The system level: AXS Guard system-wide security, which applies to all users and devices physically connected to the network.
+AXS Guard system-wide security, which applies to all users and devices that are connected to the LAN.
 Always apply the strictest settings at this level.
+Ideally, user authentication should always be enforced and nothing should be allowed by default at this level (zero trust).

-• The group level: security rights associated to a group of AXS Guard users.
+Pertains to security rights associated with a group of AXS Guard users.

 logo